ObbieKalenga/CSV-to-SQL-Loader/README.md

 - The connection uses **Windows (trusted) authentication**.
 For SQL authentication, swap `Trusted_Connection=yes;` for `UID=...;PWD=...;` and keep those credentials in a git-ignored `.env` rather than in the notebook.
-- No real server names or credentials are committed to this repo.

 ---